Vedshinde06/Machine_learning/README.md

----

-# Machine Learning Foundations & Algorithms Portfolio
+# Machine Learning Foundations and Algorithms Portfolio

-This repository is a structured collection of my **machine learning learning journey**, where I implement concepts **from scratch and using libraries** as I study them.
+This repository contains a structured collection of machine learning concepts that I have learned and implemented hands-on.
-Every notebook represents a concept I have learned, practiced, and committed for long-term understanding.

->  Goal: Build strong ML fundamentals and practical intuition by learning → implementing → documenting.
+Each notebook represents a topic studied in depth, focusing on practical understanding through implementation.

+The goal of this repository is to build strong machine learning fundamentals by learning concepts, implementing them, and documenting the results.

 ---

 ## 📂 Repository Overview